Monumental Health & Wellness Services

 • Infections: Both viral and bacterial.

-Neuropathy at monumental
+Neuropathy at Monumental

 At Monumental Health and Wellness, we have developed targeted protocols that are highly effective in reducing peripheral neuropathy symptoms and promoting healing of nerves and blood vessels.
 Our team of doctors conducts a comprehensive evaluation to identify the most suitable therapy or combination of therapies tailored to your specific needs.